amazon-science/adasum/README.md

 pip install --editable ./
 ```

-Please make sure you use **the correct commit** to avoid incompatibility errors.
+Please make sure you use **the correct commit** to avoid incompatibility issues.
 Also, set the global variable.

 ```
 export MKL_THREADING_LAYER=GNU
 ```

-### 3. Folder structure
+## 3. Folder structure

 The main codebase is stored at [adasum](adasum).